Mr. Corman: Development

 On September 5, 2019, Deadline Hollywood reported that Joseph Gordon-Levitt would be directing, writing, and executive producing Mr. Corman along with A24.
 In March 2020, Bruce Eric Kaplan joined as showrunner and executive producer, with Ravi Nandan, Nathan Reinhart, and Inman Young also executive producing under A24.

 In October 2021, the series was canceled after one season.

 Casting

-Joseph Gordon-Levitt is set to star in the series as Josh Corman.
-Variety reported on March 10, 2020 that Arturo Castro will portray the part of Victor.
+Variety reported on March 10, 2020, that Arturo Castro will portray the part of Victor.
 In an interview with music critic and YouTuber Anthony Fantano on September 4, 2020, the Maryland rapper Logic said that he auditioned and got a part in the series.

 Filming

 In March 2020, after three weeks of filming in Los Angeles, production was shut down due to the COVID-19 pandemic.
 While being interviewed by The Talk in October 2020, Gordon-Levitt revealed that production was being moved from Los Angeles to New Zealand to feel safer while filming.
 In February 2021, Deadline Hollywood reported that the series was in the last few weeks of filming.